Codecademy/docs/content/python/concepts/dictionaries/terms/values/values.md

 ---
 Title: '.values()'
-Description: 'Returns a list of values for a dictionary.'
+Description: 'Returns a view of values for a dictionary.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'